alexey-savchenko-am/shop-ddd/README.md

 # Shop DDD Example

 This project is an example implementation of Domain-Driven Design (DDD) principles in Go.
-It demonstrates the usage of CQRS (Command Query Responsibility Segregation), layered architecture, and integration with PostgreSQL.
+It demonstrates the usage of CQRS (Command Query Responsibility Segregation), layered architecture, and integration with PostgreSQL

 ## Features
 - Domain model for `Product`